 Eligible students must have completed on average four credits per semester.
 Students will jeopardize their ability to participate with incompletes as part of their academic record.
 The deadline for completion of incompletes will reflect the need to meet deadlines relating to acceptance to programs and/or to the submission of forms, deposits, the purchase of airfares, etc. Normally students will have been accepted into a major, or in the case of sophomores, have a plan for applying to a major.
 Students must also have a zero balance on their student accounts.

-Participants in the College's Semester/Year Abroad Program must comply with its payment plan.
-Students continue to pay Swarthmore's comprehensive fee for tuition, room, and board.
-The College then pays for the tuition fees, room and board costs, health and travel insurance, and the round-trip travel of participating students (with Philadelphia as the gateway city).
+Participating students must comply with the Off-Campus Study payment plan.
+Students continue to pay Swarthmore’s comprehensive fee for Swarthmore tuition, room, and board.
+The College then pays for the tuition fees, room and board costs, health and travel insurance, and the round-trip travel of participating students.
+The amount of airfare is capped at the amount of a round-trip from Philadelphia to the abroad site.
 Normally, financial aid is automatically applied to study abroad.

 There are more than three hundred approved off-campus study programs listed on the Off-Campus Study website.

-*Swarthmore's Central European Program in conjuction with ISEP at Masaryk University, for Environmental Sustainability Studies (agriculture, economics, sociology), Brno, Czech Republic (see Environmental Studies )
+Swarthmore’s Central European Program in conjunction with ISEP at Masaryk University, for Environmental Sustainability Studies (agriculture, economics, sociology), Brno, Czech Republic (see Environmental Studies )

 Swarthmore’s Central European Program at the Jagellonian University and Cracow University of Technology (environmental science, engineering and technology), Krakow, Poland (see Engineering and Environmental Studies )